llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 JSON, allows the gdb remote stub to provide additional information about a given thread.

-### Priority To Implement

-Low.
-This packet is only needed if the gdb remote stub wants to provide interesting additional information about a thread for the user.

-### Description

 This packet takes its arguments in [JSON](http://www.json.org).
 At a minimum, a thread must be specified, for example:
 ```